hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Terraform Cloud includes a Private Module Registry where you can store, version, and distribute modules to your organizations and teams.

+???
+**This is just like the public module registry but it runs inside your own Terraform Organization where only your users can access it.
+This way you can share private or confidential code, or even take the public modules and fork them for your own use.**

 ---
 name: api-driven-workflows
 class: title, smokescreen, shelf
 background-image: url(images/enter_the_matrix.jpg)
 # Terraform Cloud API
 ## Automate Everything

+???
+**This section will give us a small sample of what's possible using the Terraform Cloud API to build automation.
+APIs provide a clear and well understood method for interacting with Terraform Cloud, even from systems that have no native Terraform support or integrations.**

 ---
 name: whats-an-api